AlessandroDalponte/RTVAD-ml-test/README.md

 ## Description of test

-- A video file is openned in frames, as arrays, which are then processed by the KM3D detector;
+- A video file is opened in frames, as arrays, which are then processed by the KM3D detector;
 - 2D and 3D bounding boxes are added to the detected objects in each frame;
 - The 2D bounding boxes are used as inputs by the tracker;
 - An output video file is generated, containing the bounding boxes and tracks;